mm/siri-shortcuts-vpn/post.md

 * The Python function will limit you to deploying only in one AWS region at a time, since EC2 Launch Templates (which we'll use) are tied to a region.
 Here we use `us-east-1` as our region.

-* About AWS charges: Some of the services used in this post are intended to fall within the free tier usage, however some do not.
+* **About AWS charges:** Some of the services used in this post are intended to fall within the free tier usage, however some do not.
 Lambda offers 1 million Lambda requests every month even once your free-tier access expires, while API Gateway only offers 1 million requests per month for the first year, and EC2 offers 750 hours per month on t2.micro instances (what we're using) for the first year.
 Make sure to review pricing for [Lambda](https://aws.amazon.com/lambda/pricing/), [API Gateway](https://aws.amazon.com/api-gateway/pricing/) and [EC2](https://aws.amazon.com/ec2/pricing/on-demand/) before continuing.
+Also, as we test things out in this tutorial, do keep an eye on your AWS console to make sure anything you created to test with gets deleted to avoid incurring extra charges.

+* This is more of a proof-of-concept than anything else!
+I'd welcome any feedback on how to make it more secure in the future.

 Let's get started!